-Teaching fossil layers requires a step-by-step approach.
-First, kids must understand how rock layers form.
-Second, they learn about evidence and records left behind.
+Teaching about fossils requires a step-by-step approach.
+First, kids must understand how layers of sedimentary rock form.
+Second, they learn about evidence in layers and records left behind.
 Hands-on earth science labs allow them to simulate the process.
-Finally, they’re ready to analyze fossils and identify conditions under which specific layers were formed.
+Finally, they’re ready to analyze fossils’ evidence and identify conditions under which specific layers were formed.

 Our favorite fourth grade teacher, Ms. Sneed, sat at the side table with her co-teacher, Mr. Frank.
 “Time to plan our geology lesson plans,” she said.